godotengine/godot-docs/tutorials/physics/ray-casting.rst

 do this in 2D and 3D.

-Godot stores all the low level game information in servers, while the scene is just a frontend.
+Godot stores all the low level game information in servers, while the scene is only a frontend.
 As such, ray casting is generally a lower-level task.
-For simple raycasts, node such as :ref:`RayCast <class_RayCast>` and :ref:`RayCast2D <class_RayCast2D>` will work, as they will return every frame what the result of a raycast is.
+For simple raycasts, nodes like :ref:`RayCast <class_RayCast>` and :ref:`RayCast2D <class_RayCast2D>` will work, as they return every frame what the result of a raycast is.

 Many times, though, ray-casting needs to be a more interactive process